- LING100 - Speaking and Listening in English as a Second Language

 Credit Hours: 3

-- LING470 - Theoretical Foundations of Teaching ESL and Bilingual Students
+- LING470 - Foundations of Teaching ESL & Bilingual Students in K-12 Contexts

 Provides a broad overview of the field of bilingual education, including related terminology; historical, political, social, theoretical, international, economic, cultural, and legal aspects of bilingual education; and educational program models for serving English language students.
 Satisfies the CoLA Writing-Across-the-Curriculum Requirement.